Expect to pay an average of $210 to install a GFCI outlet.

 The number of outlets needed is the biggest factor in the total price.

-A ground fault circuit interrupter (GFCI) electrical outlet is a good investment because it protects against electric shocks in wet areas.
-Expect to pay between $130 and $300 to get one installed, with an average price of about $210.
+Safety is of the utmost importance when it comes to your home's electrical system.
+A ground fault circuit interrupter (GFCI) electrical outlet is a safe option because it protects against electric shocks in wet areas.
+A GFCI outlet costs between $130 and $300, with an average price of about $210.
+Read on to learn the various costs of installing a GFCI outlet in your home.

-A GFCI outlet is a type of electrical outlet that works by sensing that a person's body is being shocked by the outlet, and then shutting off the power.
-They are particularly important in areas that may come in contact with water, which is why they’re most common in kitchens and bathrooms.
-Learn what replacing GFCI outlets will cost you, and what factors into those costs.
+A GFCI outlet is a type of electrical outlet that works by sensing that a person's body is getting shocked, then shutting off power.
+They are particularly important in areas that may come in contact with water, which is why they're most common in kitchens, bathrooms, laundry rooms, and garages.

 How Much Does It Cost to Install a GFCI Outlet per Unit?

 A GFCI outlet costs between $7 and $25 each.
-So as you can see, materials make up a very small proportion of the cost of this project—it's mostly labor.
+So, materials make up a very small proportion of the cost of this project—labor is the biggest price factor.
+But it’s worth the money to pay a professional to handle GFCI installation.
 When you’re dealing with electrical work, proper installation is crucial.

-The factors that affect the price of installing GFCI outlets break down into three main categories: the number of outlets you want installed, whether you hire a professional or do it yourself, and whether you'll need to purchase the tools for the job.
+The factors that affect the price of installing GFCI outlets break down into three main categories: the number of outlets you want, whether you hire a professional or DIY, and whether you'll need to purchase the tools for the job.

 Number of Outlets